Michael-DTran/React-Domain/README.md

 # Stage 1: Create React App
 Make a directory folder to store all the React files.
-Open Windows Powerhsell and navigate to your file directory Enter the following commands:
+Open Windows Powershell and navigate to your file directory Enter the following commands:
 Note: *Make sure you have npm installed*